 In this post, we are going to look at a kitchen renovation I did in a Brooklyn apartment using an Ikea kitchen.
 I personally think this kitchen looks pretty damn good for Ikea!
 Let’s take a look at some of the decisions and details that helped make this kitchen look good.

-In order to make an Ikea kitchen look good, you need to think of the entire kitchen as a whole.
-Make sure you have an well thought out overall design.
-Everything from the layout, appliances selection, and colors, to backsplash design and accessories will affect the way you perceive your kitchen.
+In order to properly style an Ikea kitchen, you need to think of the entire kitchen as a whole.
+Every design aspect from the layout, appliances, colors, backsplash to the accessories will affect your perception.
 You should work within your budget, but make sure there is deep thought and planning going into every decision.